dgrr/websocket/README.md

 ## How can I handle pings?

-Pings are automatically handled by the library, but you can get the content of those pings setting the callback using [HandlePing](https://pkg.go.dev/github.com/dgrr/websocket?utm_source=godoc#Server.HandlePing).
+Pings are handle automatically by the library, but you can get the content of those pings setting the callback using [HandlePing](https://pkg.go.dev/github.com/dgrr/websocket?utm_source=godoc#Server.HandlePing).

-For example, let's try to get the round trip time to a client.
-For that, we'll ping the client setting the frame's payload as the current timestamp, when we get the PONG frame we can check the current time minus the time sent to the client.
+For example, let's try to get the round trip time to a client by using the PING frame.

 ```go
 package main